tdwg/website/conferences/2026/submissions/abstract-instructions/index.md

 * Submissions include oral presentations (15 min. is standard but other durations may be chosen), lightning talks (5 min.), and poster presentations.
 * Submissions from virtual attendees for oral presentations must be pre-recorded and uploaded before the conference.
 In-person attendees can optionally pre-record their content.
 All posters must be submitted as a digital version and uploaded before the conference.
 Instructions for  presentations will be added separately, later on.
 * Selection of abstracts is done by a competitive review process.
 Not all submissions will be accepted due to time and space constraints.
-The authors of abstracts not accepted for in person presentation may still be offered the opportunity to upload a video recording of their presentation for on demand access.
+The authors of abstracts not accepted for in person presentation may still be offered the opportunity to upload a video recording of their presentation for on-demand access.
 * Accepted abstracts will be published on the conference platform and in the conference program.
 * TDWG publishes formal conference Proceedings through the journal Biodiversity Information Science and Standards ([BISS](https://biss.pensoft.net/collections/)).
-Authors with either an oral presentation or a poster must also submit an extended abstract to the [BISS](https://biss.pensoft.net/collections/) journal via Pensoft’s ARPHA platform (more details to come at a later date).
+Authors with either an oral presentation or a poster must also submit an extended abstract to the [BISS](https://biss.pensoft.net/collections/) journal via Pensoft’s ARPHA platform.
+Instructions will be provided to abstract authors after acceptance.
 * Accepted abstracts for oral presentations and posters will not be included in the conference schedule until conference registration fees have been paid by the presenter.
 * By participating in TDWG 2026, **you agree to abide by the [Code of Conduct](/conferences/2026/code-of-conduct/)**
 * When you are ready to start your abstract, we recommend compiling your title, authors, author affiliations, and abstract text offline, before starting your submission online.